pacs-course/pacs-examples/Examples/src/STL/README.md

 * `Reduce/` Two new stl parallel algorithms

+* `SortAndPermute` An useful utility if you need to sort a vector and keep track of the performed permutation to be able to apply it to other vectors.

 * `Streams` A set of examples on streams, including binary i/o.

 * `Map` A simple program that shows the main functionalities of `std::map`

 #What do I lean here?#